perl11/cperl/STATUS.md

 ## windows

-download the self-extracting zip from [http://perl11.org/win/](http://perl11.org/win/) and install it into drive and directory `C:\cperl`.
+download the self-extracting zip from [http://perl11.org/win/](http://perl11.org/win/) and install it into `C:\cperl` via the `cperl-win-5.26.1.3393-win32.exe -InstallPath="C:\\cperl"` cmdline option, or install the latest msvc `.zip` or mingw `.tar.xz` files.
+Preferred is now mingw, which works fine parallel to the current strawberry perl installation.

 # Known bugs